Prof. Graham Priest gave a talk at the Newcastle University (http://www.newcastle.edu.au/) in 2000

 between purely human language and machine or mathematical language (Mathematics

-is based on Classical Logic, which was the first logical system used by machines.
+is based on a logical system that is very similar to the Classical Logic, which was the first logical system used by machines.

 The first circuits we had were all based on Classical Logic, and that is why